 Batman: Soul of the Dragon comes from Sam Liu, the most prolific of the directors among the DC Universe Animated Original Movies.
 Batman has appeared in more of the DC Universe Animated Original Movies than any other DC character.
 The surprise about Batman: Soul of the Dragon is that for all it being a Batman film, Batman hardly appears.
 In fact, Bruce Wayne gets more screen time than Batman does and apart from a couple of other scenes Bruce only significantly dons the cape and cowl during the climactic fight to stop the opening of the gateway.

 In actuality, Sam Liu does not appear that interested in making another animated superhero film this time.
-Rather what Soul of the Dragon seems to have been conceived as is a homage to the 1970s Martial Arts Films.
-The film features Richard Dragon, a character who was originally created in a novel Kung Fu Master, Richard Dragon: Dragon’s Fists (1974) by DC Comics writer Dennis O’Neil and then promptly adapted into DC canon as a martial arts thief in the comic-book Richard Dragon, Kung Fu Fighter (1975-7) and later reappearing as a trainer of other superheroes.
+Rather what Soul of the Dragon seems to have been conceived as is a homage to the 1970s Martial Arts Film.
+The film features Richard Dragon, a character who was originally created in a novel Kung Fu Master, Richard Dragon: Dragon’s Fists (1974) by DC Comics writer Dennis O’Neil.
+Dragon was promptly adapted into DC canon as a martial arts thief in the comic-book Richard Dragon, Kung Fu Fighter (1975-7) and later reappeared as a trainer of other superheroes.
 In The New 52 continuity revamp, he became a new character Ricardo Diaz Jr where he was rewritten as a villain and as such made an appearance on tv’s Arrow (2012-20) played by Kirk Acevedo.

-The film includes other characters such as Lady Shiva (a character who becomes more famous as an assassin), Ben Turner (aka Bronze Tiger, a super-villain and Suicide Squad member who also appeared in Arrow played by Michael Jai White who returns to voice the role here) and O-Sensei, who all have a shared background continuity, first appearing in the original Dennis O’Neil novel and then the Richard Dragon comic-strip.
+The film includes other characters such as Lady Shiva (who becomes more famous as an assassin), Ben Turner (aka Bronze Tiger, a super-villain and Suicide Squad member who also appeared in Arrow played by Michael Jai White, who returns to voice the role here) and O-Sensei.
+All of these have a shared background continuity, first appearing in the original Dennis O’Neil novel and then the Richard Dragon comic-strip.